 About the Conference

-Reservations for our 2017 Conference will open on July 1, 2017.
+Thank you for joining us for the 2017 Conference.
 To stay in the loop on upcoming events, please sign up for our mailing list.

 PlayPenn's annual conference takes place over a two-and-a-half-week period each July in Philadelphia.
 The conference includes workshops and readings of six plays, additional readings of up to three works-in-progress, forums for artists, and a symposium on new play development issues.